-Unless provided otherwise in an applicable collective bargaining agreement, the Village will compensate non-exempt employees who are required to work in excess of 40 hours at the rate of one and one-half (1 1/2) times their regular rate of pay for each hour of authorized overtime worked.
+Unless provided otherwise in an applicable collective bargaining agreement or defined elsewhere in this Personnel Policy Manual, the Village will compensate non-exempt employees who are required to work in excess of 40 hours at the rate of one and one-half (1 1/2) times their regular rate of pay for each hour of authorized overtime worked.
 Time that is "paid" but not worked (such as paid leave, paid sick days, paid holidays, personal days, and paid vacation time off) is considered time "worked" in determining if an employee actually worked beyond 40 hours in a workweek.